Hypnotriod/streamer/README.md

 Streamer is a Go package that implements a Fan Out like pattern to distribute a real-time data stream to dynamically subscribed consumers.

 # Usage
-Typical usage would be a real-time asynchronous video, audio, telemetry, e.t.c. data streaming distribution.
+A typical use would be the distribution of an isochronous data stream (video, audio, telemetry, etc.) in real time.
 Where the number of the consumers can vary over time.
 Designed with [circular buffer](https://en.wikipedia.org/wiki/Circular_buffer) approach in mind.
 The data buffer can be allocated once and reuse, offloading the garbage collector.
 To avoid situations where the `Streamer` broadcast may be blocked by some `Consumers` because their channel is full, the idea of ​​buffer `overrun` is introduced.
 If some of the `Consumers` can no longer keep up with the `Streamer`, data packets are being dropped for that particular `Consumer` and `overrun` counter is incremented.
 If the number of dropped packets exceeds the `Streamer` buffer size, the `Consumer` will be closed by the `Streamer`.